hylo-lang/specification/spec.md

 2. An explicit subscript implementation introduced with `let` is called a `let` subscript implementation; one introduced with `sink` is called a `sink` subscript implementation; one introduced with `inout` is called an `inout` subscript implementation; one introduced with `set` is called a `set` subscript implementation.

 3. The parameters declared in the signature of the subscript declaration containing a subscript implementation define the parameters of that implementation.
-In a member subscript declaration, an additional implicit `yield` parameter, called the receiver parameter, and named `self`, represents the subscript receiver.
+In a member subscript declaration, an additional implicit `yielded` parameter, called the receiver parameter, and named `self`, represents the subscript receiver.

-4. The passing convention of an `yield` parameter depends on the kind of the subscript implementation: it is a `let` parameter in a `let` subscript implementation; or it is a `sink` parameter in a `sink` subscript implementation; or it is an `inout` parameter in an `inout` subscript implementation; or it is an `set` parameter in an `set` subscript implementation.
+4. The passing convention of a `yielded` parameter depends on the kind of the subscript implementation: it is a `let` parameter in a `let` subscript implementation; or it is a `sink` parameter in a `sink` subscript implementation; or it is an `inout` parameter in an `inout` subscript implementation; or it is an `set` parameter in an `set` subscript implementation.

 5. All parameters of a subscript implementation are treated as immediate local bindings in that implementation, defined before its first statement.
 All parameters except `set` parameters are alive before the first statement.
 Further: